anzylee/HAND-FIM_Assessment_public/.ipynb_checkpoints/README-checkpoint.md

 #### 2. SFE_Mainstem_HAND_params_dist.py
 This python script calculates the distribution of HG parameters from the benchmark dataset and plot them with the ones calculated by the HAND method.
 - Input
+    - Outputs from the first script (1.)
     - Topography used to run the 2D hydrodynamic model in raster format
         - 1-m DEM with bathymetry
     - Cross-section lines (.shp)
-    - Thalweg points passing through each cross-section lines (.shp)
+    - Thalweg points for each cross-section lines (.shp)
+    - For each flow condition,
         - Water surface elevation (WSE) in raster format
+        - Downstream WSE and flow discharge
 - Output
     - A plot of the distribution of HG parameters with the ones calculated by the HAND method

 #### 3. SFE_Mainstem_HAND_rating_curves.py
-This python script generates the HAND-based rating curve (e.g., synthetic rating curve) and the family of rating curves obtained from the benchmark dataset.
+This python script generates the HAND-based rating curve (e.g., synthetic rating curve) a the family of rating curves obtained from the benchmark dataset.
 - Input
+    - Outputs from the first script (1.)
     - Topography used to run the 2D hydrodynamic model in raster format
         - 1-m DEM with bathymetry
+    - Manning's n and channel slope
     - Cross-section lines (.shp)
-    - Thalweg points passing through each cross-section lines (.shp)
+    - Thalweg points for each cross-section lines (.shp)
+    - For each flow condition,
         - Water surface elevation (WSE) in raster format
+        - Downstream WSE and flow discharge
 - Output
     - A plot of the HAND-based rating curve and the family of rating curves obtained from the benchmark dataset